-The post What the WEF?!
-Week 12: Kent Dolls 4Eva appeared first on Horse Network.
+The post Have ‘Gritty’ Kids Disappeared From the Barn Aisle? appeared first on Horse Network.

 Dear diary, I have enjoyed a mostly quiet week as she who must be obeyed was in Port Seagull for a work-related international kick off thing.
 It was the first time that she has been away properly since her human kissing spines operation and apparently she can confirm she sets the metal detectors off now